 Several of the Radiology course electives offer a more in-depth introduction to a Radiology sub-specialty.
 Typically, students who are interested in Radiology as a career take the Diagnostic Radiology (RADI-850A) elective, and then return for another rotation in a more specific elective in which they spend all four weeks.

 Final grades are determined by three measurable results:

 - Grade on final written examination (Diagnostic Radiology students only)

 How to Apply?

 To schedule a clerkship elective, you can register with the Online Access to Student Information and Scheduling (OASIS) program if you are a University of Arizona medical student or contact the Office of Medical Student Education, Student Affairs.
-If you are a fourth year medical student from a visiting institution, please utilize the Visiting Student Application Service (VSAS) to schedule your rotation.
+If you are a fourth-year medical student from a visiting institution, please utilize the Visiting Student Learning Opportunities (VSLO) to schedule your rotation.